 This video illustrates the importance of teaching kids organization at a young age.
 Grab the kids and have them watch with you, then scroll down for some fun organizing activities!

-Projects That Teach Kids to Be Organized
+30 Projects That Teach Kids To Be Organized Around the House

 Here are some ways parents can include kids in fun, easy organizing projects that help them learn, too.
 (Even teenagers!)